cadmusofthebes/ADTestDomain/README.md

 # promoteToDC.ps1
 This script will automatically promote a Windows Server 2016/2019 to a domain controller and setup a new Forest and Domain with the provided information.
 The final domain will be in the format of [domain].local.

-It will also hardcode a DSRM (Directory Services Restore Mode) password of ``P@$$w0rd123``, but you can change this in the code before you run it if desired.
+It also has a hardcoded DSRM (Directory Services Restore Mode) password of ``P@$$w0rd123``, but you can change this in the code before you run it if desired.

 The basic usage of the tool is:
 ```powershell